apache/doris/new-docs/en/sql-manual/sql-reference-v2/Data-Definition-Statements/Create/CREATE-TABLE.md

 #### Dynamic Partition

 The dynamic partition function is mainly used to help users automatically manage partitions.
 By setting certain rules, the Doris system regularly adds new partitions or deletes historical partitions.
-Please refer to [Dynamic Partition] (DORIS/Operation Manual/Dynamic Partition.md) document for more help.
+Please refer to [Dynamic Partition](../../../../advanced/partition/dynamic-partition.html) document for more help.

 #### Materialized View